 Exploration with submersibles began with vehicles called bathyspheres in the 1930s.
 These were simply steel balls lowered from a ship with two people inside.
 They couldn't maneuver on their own, and they couldn't collect samples.
 To overcome these limitations, bathyscaphs ('deep boats') were developed.
 The most famous bathyscaph is the Trieste.
 While it was large and not very easily maneuverable, the Trieste made the deepest dive in history: in 1960 it dove to 'Challenger Deep,' the deepest part of the Mariana Trench near Japan.
 The water pressure at this spot is eight tons per square inch!
 No one will break the Trieste's record of diving 35,810 feet (almost seven miles) because that happens to be the deepest point on the planet.
 If you set Mt.
 Everest down on the bottom of Challenger Deep, there would still be more than a mile of water above it!

 Five years after the Trieste's deep dive, the 'deep submergence vehicle' Alvin made its first dive.
 This craft has three windows and can carry two scientists and a pilot.
 It is easy to maneuver and is fully outfitted with lights, video cameras, clawed arms, temperature probes, and more.
 Since 1965 Alvin has made more than 4,000 dives carrying scientists that study the geology, biology, and chemistry of the deep ocean.
 This submersible discovered life at hydrothermal vent sites almost 30 years ago, recovered a hydrogen bomb accidentally dropped in the Mediterranean Sea, and has explored the wreck of the Titanic.
 It continues today to study the creatures of the deep.
-Read about an expedition the Alvin took in 2000 and see videos and pictures of hydrothermal vents at this Voyage to the Deep website.

 In spite of exploration with manned submersibles like Alvin and unmanned remote-controlled submersibles, the deep ocean is still a vast territory of unknowns.
 There is work to be done for deep-sea explorers for many years to come!